 Seats.aero specific route award finders

-You can further customize this by just typing an airport code into the search bar at the top right.
-For example, I entered “IAH,” so I could see award availability to and from Houston.
+You can further customize this by just typing an airport code or two into the search bar at the top right.
+For example, I entered “HEL” and “DFW,” so that I could see availability between Helsinki and Dallas, a route the airline operates.
 On the next page I could select which direction I want to see availability for, and could then click “Find availability.”

 You’ll then see a chronological display with all dates that have award availability.

 You can also sort this by class of service.
-By clicking on the “First” column, I could see all the dates in the next 60 days with first class award availability (with a paid subscription, you could see availability for a whole year).
+By clicking on the “Business” column, I could see all the dates with business class availability through the end of the schedule.

 Seats.aero specific product award finders

 One of my favorite things about Seats.aero is that if you go to the “Tools” section, you’ll see several search options that are specific to certain products.
-For example, there’s a Lufthansa first class finder, and a Qatar Airways business class finder.
+For example, there’s an All Nippon Airways first class finder, Japan Airlines first class finder, Lufthansa first class finder, Qatar Airways business class finder, etc.

 If you click the “Lufthansa First Class Finder,” you’ll see a chronological list of all Lufthansa flights that have first class award availability.

-It will default to showing all routes, but in the top right you’ll see a search tool, where you can type in an airport code, if you want to narrow down results to a single airport.
-For example, I typed in “IAD,” to see award availability to and from that airport.
+It will default to showing all routes, but in the top right you’ll see a search bar, where you can type in an airport code, if you want to narrow down results to a single airport.
+For example, you could type in “JFK” if you only want results involving that airport.
+In fairness, given the limited award availability for Lufthansa first class, too much filtering isn’t typically needed. 😉

 A similar feature exists for Qatar Airways business class, where you’ll see a chronological list of all Qatar Airways business class awards.